-As Russia begins drafting young men, some fear ending up on Ukraine’s front lines
+As Russia drafts young men, some fear ending up on Ukraine’s front line

-But amid significant losses suffered by Russian forces in their Ukrainian campaign, which appears to have lasted longer than the Kremlin anticipated, Shoigu’s assurances have not put all prospective conscripts and their families at ease.
+But amid the significant losses suffered by Russian forces in their Ukrainian campaign, which appears to have lasted longer than the Kremlin anticipated, Shoigu’s assurances have not put all prospective conscripts and their families at ease.

 All Russian men between 18 and 27 must serve one year in the military, and recruitment campaigns are usually held each spring and fall.
 Dodging the draft is punishable by heavy fines and sentences of up to two years in prison.

 Human rights groups and lawyers say that since Russia invaded Ukraine on Feb.
-24, they have been receiving a barrage of calls from eligible men, their wives, girlfriends and mothers seeking legal help in avoiding the draft.
+24, they have been receiving a barrage of calls from eligible men, as well as their wives, girlfriends and mothers, seeking legal help in avoiding the draft.

 “The amount of applications is enormous, much more if compared [to previous drafts],” said a lawyer who works with a legal group called Conscious Refusal From Military Service in Russia, which assists Russians in navigating the laws on conscription and contract service in the armed forces.
 The lawyer spoke on the condition of anonymity because Russia has recently introduced new laws mandating punishment for “discrediting” the Russian army.